LINC Conference

 Technology-Enabled Education for Pre-University Students: MIT BLOSSOMS and other K-12 Programs

-“Enriching 21st Century Higher Education Students’ Job Creation Skill: UTM Academic Staff Perceptions Toward MIT BLOSSOMS” presented by Baharuddin Aris and Zaleha Abdullah (Malaysia)
+“Enriching 21st Century Higher Education Students' Job Creation Skill: UTM Acadmic Staff Perceptions Toward MIT BLOSSOMS" presented by Baharuddin Aris (Malaysia)

 “Developing Information Communication Technology (ICT) Curriculum Standards for K-12 Schools in the Philippines” presented by Armin L. Bonifacio